 The first time I went out with a Tenryu Rayz RZ53UL my first impression was WOW!
 What a light, quick, sensitive rod.
 (Of course, that was before I got my hands on a Rayz Spectra RZS51LL!)

 The Tenryu Rayz Integral rods, the RZI50UL-4 and RZI50L-4, are four-piece "travel" rods.
 I call them four-piece "convenient" rods!
 One of the things I have definitely gotten used to with my tenkara fishing over the past ten years is the extreme convenience of having a rod that collapses to about 20" or less.
 You can carry them very easily strapped to a backpack, and some collapse down to a length that will fit completely inside even a modest day pack.
 The Tenryu Rayz Integral rods break down to just over 16"!
 They will fit in the light weight, inexpensive Medium Rod Case I offer on the TenkaraBum website, and they will fit inside a backpack!

 For some reason that I do not understand, people seem to have a bias against multipiece rods.
-I guess my feeling on that also comes from fishing with tenkara rods, which often have 8 or 9 sections, and keiryu rods which may have 13 sections.
+I guess my feeling on that also comes from fishing with tenkara rods, which often have 8 or 9 sections, and keiryu rods which may have 13 sections or more.
 They cast just fine.
 They fight fish just fine.
 It is the same with the Tenryu Rayz Integral 4-piece rods - they are wonderful rods that cast and fish just fine.
 And they are so much more convenient than even a 2-piece rod that if you try one you may never go back.

 The Shimano Trout One NS (Native Special) rods